Go go

 - Salt

-Johnny Marzetti Recipe
+Johnny Marzetti Casserole Recipe

 I always believe you need to add plenty of flavors to create plenty of flavors.
 You will never find “one clove of garlic” or “1 tsp herbs” on GypsyPlate.
 Try it my way, you will be amazed how much flavor you were missing out on all this time.
 Saying that, here you go…

 Select a large cast iron skillet that can accommodate Johnny.
 He gets kinda big with everything in a pot that can feed an army.
 See, perfect contender for those potlucks and get-togethers.
-For the amounts listed in the recipe card, my 12” skillet was perfect.
+For the amounts listed in the recipe card, my 12” large skillet was perfect.

-Once the meat sauce is ready, mix in half of the shredded cheese mixture (cheddar + mozzarella) into the sauce, then mix in the cooked macaroni.
-Sprinkle the rest of the cheese on top, cover with a foil and he is ready to go in your preheated oven for 45 minutes.
+Once the meat sauce is ready, I mix in half of the shredded cheese mixture (a combination of cheddar and mozzarella) into the sauce.
+Then, I mix in the cooked macaroni until everything is well combined.

 Once he comes out of the oven, you will be greeted by the amazing sight of golden molten cheeses covering the most delicious mac nestled in rich meat sauce.
 Be a little patient and let it set for a few minutes, then dig into that pot of macaroni medley.